-----

 • Milk Swaps: If you’re out of milk, almond or oat milk does the job.
 Not exactly the same, but close enough.

-• Gluten-Free: Swap in a gluten-free flour blend with xanthan gum – keeps things nice and crispy.
+• Gluten-Free: Swap in a gluten-free flour blend with xanthan gum—it keeps things nice and crispy.

 • Spice It Up: A pinch of cayenne or paprika gives them a little kick.
 One time, I added chopped jalapeños because, well, why not?

-• Oil Options: I usually stick to canola or vegetable, but I’ve tried coconut oil, and it gave a slight tropical twist.
+• Oil Options: I usually stick to canola or vegetable oil, but I’ve tried coconut oil, and it gave a slight tropical twist.
 Fun for a change, but not a must.

-To add a depth of taste you might want to think about soaking the white onions in a blend of buttermilk and a small amount of paprika, for approximately one hour prior to incorporating them into the batter.
-This process will slightly soften the onions infusing them with a richness and a delicate touch of smokiness, from the paprika.
-The outcome?
-Fritters that are more flavorful and possess a smoother texture on the inside.
+Pro Tip: To add a depth of flavor, consider soaking the white onions in a mix of buttermilk and a pinch of paprika for about an hour before adding them to the batter.
+This not only softens the onions slightly but also infuses them with a subtle richness and a hint of smokiness from the paprika.
+The result?
+Fritters that are even more flavorful and have a smoother texture on the inside.
+It’s a little extra effort, but totally worth it.

 Frequently Asked Questions: